-“It is precise because of its high contribution and high competitiveness when compared to other vegetable oils, that oil palm is receiving a significant resistance.
+“It is precisely because of its high contribution and high competitiveness when compared to other vegetable oils, that oil palm is receiving a significant resistance.
 I believe all this negative campaign is caused by economic competition.
 Once we get the world’s recognition, we will be able to enter many industrial segments to fulfill various needs, ” Machmud explained.

 According to Machmud, a vast country like Indonesia with its large population and human resources also has the right to access its own natural resources.

-“We must have a balance between development and human needs, as stated in the UN’s Sustainable Development Goals, which cover all aspects from health access, zero hunger, education, good sanitation etc. With oil palm, we can meet 12 to 15 of the 17 SDGs categories.
+“We must have a balance between development and human needs, as stated in the UN’s Sustainable Development Goals, which cover all aspects from health access, zero hunger, education, good sanitation, etc. With oil palm, we can meet 12 to 15 of the 17 SDGs categories.
 The environment is only one of the 17 SDG indicators,” Machmud pointed out.

 For Machmud, although palm oil was now the biggest contributor of foreign exchange for Indonesia, it is also equally important for the country to start taking care of its other commodities, such as coffee, cacao, rubber, if it wanted to raise and spread people’s welfare.

-“If the people are prosperous, the environment will follow … there are still many people who need help, so palm oil actually helps our people too,”
+“If the people are prosperous, the environment will follow … there are still many people who need help, so palm oil actually helps our people too,” she said firmly.